MikeCatrone/homepage/README.md

 <h1>My Homepage Portfolio</h1>
-<p>There's many places I could have hosted my portfolio, but GitHub Pages makes it easy to keep everything in one place <p>
+<p>There's many places I could have hosted my portfolio, but GitHub Pages makes it easy to keep everything in one place.
+Thanks for dropping by! 😁 <p>